White-Oak/arch-setup-for-dummies/guide.md

 # Guide
 ## Preinstallation

-1. You will need a partition for your Arch Linux installation and, preferably, a swap partition.
-It is very easy to do before installation, but if you are already loaded into Arch ISO, or doing installation on a new hardware, you can follow these instructions.
+You will need a partition for your Arch Linux installation and, optionally, a swap partition.
+It is very easy to do before installation, but if you are already loaded into Arch ISO, or doing installation on a new hardware, you can follow these instructions upon loading Arch ISO.

 2. `lsblk`.
-Determine what devices do you have. `/dev/sda` is usually the first SATA drive `/dev/nvme0n1` is usually the first NVMe memory drive (those are SSDs on a motherboard).
+Determine what devices do you have. `/dev/sda` is usually the first SATA drive `/dev/nvme0n1` is usually the first NVMe memory drive (those are SSDs on a motherboard, M.2).
-3. `parted device` where `device` is a desired devic to have your installation on.
+3. `parted device` where `device` is a desired device to have your installation on.
-4. Run only if you have an empty (unpartitioned) drive: `mklabel msdos`, where `msdos` is a MBR partition type.
+4. Run only if you have an empty (unpartitioned) drive: `mklabel gpt`, where `gpt` is a GPT partition type (UEFI, recommended).
+5. `mkpart "EfFI system partition" fat32 1MiB 500MiB
+6. `set 1 esp on`
-5. `mkpart primary ext4 0% 100%`
+7. `mkpart "Arch" ext4 501MiB 100%`
-6. `quit`
+8. `quit`
-7. `lsblk` to check what is there.
+9. `lsblk` to check what is there.
+1st part is for EFI and 2nd part is for your Linux installation.

 ## Basic
-1. Make sure you know what your to-be-linux and swap partitions are.
-  1. We will name them /dev/sdaX — linux partion and /dev/sdaY — swap partition.
-2. Load arch-linux from your flash drive.
+1. Load arch-linux from your flash drive.
 Whether it is USB stick or CD-R image.
-3. Upon loading of the live image execute next commands.
+2. `setfont ter-132b` to set the font bigger if you need it (list is in `/usr/share/kbd/consolefonts`).
+3. Make sure you know what your to-be-linux and EFI partitions are.
+Check Preinstallation section if needed.
+  1. You can check `lsblk` or `df` outputs if not sure.
+  2. I will call/dev/sdaX — linux partion.
-4. `wifi-menu` if you are wifi user
+4. `wifi-menu` if you are a wifi user
   1. Choose your network.
 OK.
   2. OK.
   3. Enter your password for the network.
 OK.
   4. Wait a little till 'root@archlinuxiso' caption appears.
   5. Don't continue if you cannot connect to a network.
-5. `mkswap /dev/sdaY`
+5. `mkfs.fat -F 32 /dev/sdaY` (it's your EFI partition).
-6. `swapon /dev/sdaY`
-7. `mkfs.ext4 /dev/sdaX`
-  1. Make sure you are formatting the right partition! **There is NO turning back from this point!**.
+  1. Make sure you are formatting the right partitions! **There is NO turning back from this point!**.
 If yes — enter 'y' when promted.
+6. `mkfs.ext4 /dev/sdaX`
-8. `mount /dev/sdaX /mnt`
+7. `mount /dev/sdaX /mnt`
+8. `mount /dev/sdaY /mnt/boot`
-9. `pacstrap /mnt base base-devel`
+9. `pacstrap /mnt base base-devel git wget reflector NetworkManager`
   1. Go take a cup of tea.
 It takes time.
 10. `genfstab -p /mnt >> /mnt/etc/fstab`
 11. `arch-chroot /mnt`
   1. If promted with sh-4.3 — you are on the right way.
-12. `pacman -S grub os-prober` for MBR loader and add more:
+12. `pacman -S {name}` install more packages to your liking.
   1. `dialog wpa_supplicant` -- for wifi access
-  2. `wget` -- we will need this to get yaourt
-  3. `reflector` -- this only updates mirror list, pretty optional
   4. `fish` -- this a cool and nice looking shell alternative to bash.
 I recommend it, but it's not POSIX!
-13. `reflector --latest 50 --number 10 --sort rate --save /etc/pacman.d/mirrorlist --verbose` if you installed reflector
+13. `reflector -l 30 -f 30 --number 10 --save /etc/pacman.d/mirrorlist --verbose` if you installed reflector
-14. `useradd -m -G wheel -s /usr/bin/fish IMYA` or `useradd -m -G wheel IMYA` if you haven't installed fish
+14. `useradd -m -G wheel -s /usr/bin/fish NAME` or `useradd -m -G wheel NAME` if you haven't installed fish
 15. `passwd`
   1. Enter password for root.
 16. `passwd IMYA`